tylerthecoder/phonemouse/README.md

+# Phone Mouse

+Quick and easy way to control your mouse and keyboard with your phone.

 All written in go.

 cli app you download that displays a QR code.
 Go to website and scan the QR code and then you can control the mouse and keyboard.